What Is the Best Way to Memorize Math Formulas?

 Pros

-- Massive library of user-generated flashcard sets for nearly any math topic.
+- Massive library of pre-made user-generated content

 Cons